 We can work with nearly any type of access, or even none at all.
-However, direct SSH access to the server is most efficient, and any more elaborate types of access such as proprietary VPN programs, platform-dependent technologies such as GoToMyPC, etc may be less efficient, sometimes significantly less efficient.
-Many of these programs cannot coexist, so they require elaborate tricks with virtual machines, etc. Multiple hops is also less efficient; keystroke latency is a problem.
+However, direct SSH access to the server is most efficient, and any more elaborate types of access, such as proprietary VPN programs, platform-dependent technologies such as GoToMyPC, etc., may be less efficient, sometimes significantly less efficient.
+Many of these programs cannot coexist, so they require elaborate tricks with virtual machines, etc. Multiple hops are also less efficient; keystroke latency is a problem.
 And the use of a graphical desktop on a remote system is also difficult.
 This will directly affect the cost to you and the time it takes us to complete our work.
 In general, Cisco VPN and OpenVPN are the most efficient VPNs to use.

 If you're using VPN, please tell us all the necessary information:

 - What type of VPN system are we connecting to?
 Do we need to download a client?

 - Please send us the .PCF file if you're using a Cisco VPN

 - Otherwise, please tell us all of the following that apply: the domain, server's hostname and IP address, username, password, group name, group password

 - VPN may not work well with DNS, so please tell us IP addresses for servers

 If you're using any other type of connectivity, such as VNC, Remote Desktop, GoToMyPC, or similar, please provide the details.

 To install our SSH keys

 Use the instructions on our encryption key page to install our SSH keys.
 The best way to do this is to copy and paste the commands off the page.
 Please be sure you perform this action while logged in as the user you want to grant access to.
 The most common reason we can't log in initially is because the key is installed for a different user than you told us to log in as; the next most common reason is because there are line breaks, incorrect permissions, or other problems with the key file.
 After you've set the key up, please let us know so we can test it.